-Test the temperature of the curds every 5 minutes with a candy thermometer (I use this one).
+Test the temperature of the curds every 5 minutes with a digital food thermometer.
 After each 5 minute check, stir the curds for a few seconds.
-Continue with this process for about 30 minutes (6 – 5 minute checks) until the curds reach 110 F/43 C. All enzymes and probiotics will be preserved if you only heat to this low temperature.
+Continue with this process for about 30 minutes (6 - 5 minute checks) until the curds reach 110 F/43 C. All enzymes and probiotics will be preserved if you only heat to this low temperature.
 How to know?
-If you stick your finger in and don’t get burned, no destruction of beneficial microbes or enzymes has occurred.
-This would happen if you heat the milk higher than 117 F/47 C, which is why it is so important to keep checking the cottage cheese every 5 minutes to ensure that the temperature doesn’t get too high.
+If you stick your finger in and don't get burned, no destruction of beneficial microbes or enzymes has occurred.
+This would happen if you heat the milk higher than 117 F/47 C, which is why it is so important to keep checking the cottage cheese every 5 minutes to ensure that the temperature doesn't get too high.

 Remove the bowl from the heat when the desired temperature has been reached and separate the curds from the whey with a strainer set inside a mixing bowl.
 The curds will stay in the strainer and the liquid whey will run into the bowl underneath.

 Rinse the curds still inside the strainer with cold, filtered water.
 Be sure to very gently stir the curds with a spoon until all the water drains out.